teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Wizard.md

 ---
 [[home|Home]] | [[Magic-User]] | **Wizard** | [[Prepared Magic]] | [[Unleashed Magic]]
 ___
-*Wizards study the [[Principia Arcana]], the most advanced paradigm taught by the Torian [[Phandalin Schola Legio Arcana (PSLA)|Schola Legio Arcana]].
+*Wizards study the [[Principia Arcana]], the most advanced paradigm taught by the [[Phandalin Schola Legio Arcana (PSLA)|Phandalin Schola Legio Arcana]].
 Their spells are a menagerie of diverse spell-creature-bullets, bound and controlled by the soul.*

 ## Starting Equipment
 - Spellbook, with 2 Spells